Published twice a month and edited by Stephen A. Brunton, MD, Internal Medicine Alert includes:

 A one-year subscription includes at least 24 issues per year.
-"Pertinent information presented concisely.
-Excellent clinical interpretation.
-Maximum CME bang for the money."
-Jerry G. Martin, MD.
-Internal Medicine Alert is available in print newsletter, online and audio formats.
+Internal Medicine Alert is available in print newsletter or online.

 View a sample PDF by clicking here: Internal Medicine Alert

 Faculty: Stephen A. Brunton, MD, Adjunct Professor, University of North Carolina, Chapel Hill; Editor, Internal Medicine Alert.

 Objectives: The objectives of Internal Medicine Alert are to describe:

 Target Audience: This activity is intended for the internist and family practitioner.

 AHC Media is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 AHC Media designates this enduring material for a maximum of 45 AMA PRA Category 1 CreditsTM.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

 This enduring material activity, Internal Medicine Alert, has been reviewed and is acceptable for up to 24 Prescribed credit(s) by the American Academy of Family Physicians.
 AAFP certification begins January 15, 2013.
 Term of approval is for one year from this date with the option of yearly renewal.
 Each issue is approved for 1 Prescribed credits.
 Credit may be claimed for one year from the date of each issue.